STAT540-UBC/STAT540-UBC.github.io/seminars/seminars_winter_2021/seminar3/sm3_intro_to_stat.md

 Attributions
 ------------

-This seminar was developed by [Eric Chu](https://github.com/echu113) with seminar [materials](https://stat540-ubc.github.io/seminars/sm02c_playing-with-probability.html) previously designed by Dr. Jenny Bryan and Alice Zhu.
+This seminar was developed by [Eric Chu](https://github.com/echu113).